PUT-Motorsport/PUTM_EV_DASH_SOFTWARE_2022/README.md

 </dvMissions>
 ```

-After mission selection, a frame with corresponding ID and payload will be relayed over CAN.
+After mission selection, a frame with corresponding ID and payload will be relayed over CAN and a confirmation "Sent!" will be displayed for 1s.

 ### Data and CAN logger